 You get a seven-day free trial, after which the app costs £4.99/mth to use.

-If you've purchased any of the following – iPhone, iPad, iPod touch, Apple TV or Mac – since 10 September 2019, you get Apple TV+ free for one year.
-However, you may have to act fast as you only have three months after first setting up your device to take advantage of your free year.
+If you've purchased any of the following – iPhone, iPad, iPod touch, Apple TV or Mac – since 10 September 2019, you get Apple TV+ free for three months.
+However, you may have to act fast as you only have three months after first setting up your device to take advantage of your free period.

 You can watch on any device that supports the Apple TV app, including all Apple devices (Apple TV, iPhone, Mac etc), smart TVs (Samsung and LG), Android devices, Roku devices and Amazon Fire TV sticks.

 If you're using a Windows device, you can watch Apple TV+ via its web app, by going to its site and logging in.

 Each account allows users to register up to 10 devices and stream video from four at the same time.

 The BBC and ITV have combined forces in an attempt to take on big streaming services such as Netflix and Amazon Prime Video.
 Launched in the UK in November 2019, it has over 260 box sets available to watch instantly, including the latest Spitting Image, Gavin & Stacey and Downton Abbey alongside old favourites like Faulty Towers and Only Fools and Horses.